Can antibiotics cause stomach pain?

 Probiotics

 Probiotic supplements work similarly to yoghurt.
-They can be found in the pill or beverages and are helpful immediately.
+They can be found in pill form or in beverages and are helpful immediately.
 If you feel sick after taking antibiotics, take a probiotic dose during the treatment course.

 Fibre

 Eating fibre is considered a healthy way to aid the growth of beneficial bacteria.
-Avoid consuming high-fiber-rich foods along with ongoing antibiotic treatment as it can affect the absorption of your medication.
+However, avoid consuming high-fibre-rich foods while undergoing ongoing antibiotic treatment, as this can affect the absorption of your medication.

 In different forms, you can add garlic to your menu either by cooking or just adding in raw chopped pieces.
 Some other food items that contain low levels of prebiotics are onions, bananas, and chicory root.